 Proving the Other Party Was Distracted

-Without actual video of the other driver, it may be hard to prove the other driver was texting.
+Without an actual video of the other driver, it may be hard to prove the other driver was texting.
 You can always hope for an old-fashioned eyewitness to attest to the fact that the other driver was texting.
 However, thanks to advances in technology, we don’t need an eyewitness now.
 Your car accident attorney can subpoena the phone records of the other party.
 They can see if the phone was in use at the time of the accident.

 How Juries look at Distracted Driving

 Most jurors are going to side with the party who was not texting while driving.
 If you can prove the other party was distracted, you have a good chance of the jury awarding you damages.
 Your car wreck lawyer in Houston, TX can help.

 Call A Car Accident Attorney in Houston, TX

 If you have been involved in a car accident, call a car accident lawyer in Houston, TX.
 The experts at McDonald Worley know what it takes to handle a texting and driving accident case..
 They know what evidence they need to prove your case.
 They will do everything possible to get you the compensation you deserve.
 Call 877-721-3423 for a free consultation today.